coder/coder/docs/networking/index.md

 Direct connections are a straight line between the user and workspace, so there is no special geo-distribution configuration.
 To speed up direct connections, move the user and workspace closer together.

+Establishing a direct connection can be an involved process because both the client and workspace agent will likely be behind at least one level of NAT, meaning that we need to use STUN to learn the IP address and port under which the client and agent can both contact each other.
+See [above](#stun-in-a-natshell) for more information on how this process works.

 If a direct connection is not available (e.g. client or server is behind NAT), Coder will use a relayed connection.
 By default,